ouistiti-project/ouistiti/docs/config.md

 to change the user.

 ### "log-file" :
-define the path to the file to store the log.
+defines the path to the file to store the log.
 By default the value is the standard error pipe.

 ### "pid-file" :
-define the path to a file where Ouistiti will store the main process id.
+defines the path to a file where Ouistiti will store the main process id.
 This value is optional.

 ### "mimetypes" :

-define a table of objects :
+defines a table of objects :
    * "ext" : define a list of extensions file
    * "mime" : define the mime value affected to the extensions.